Jesse Puljujärvi: Pittsburgh Penguins (2023–2025)

 For the 2023–24 NHL season, Puljujärvi signed a professional tryout (PTO) contract with the Pittsburgh Penguins.
 Puljujärvi did not get a spot on the Penguins 2023–24 roster, and signed a PTO with the Wilkes-Barre/Scranton Penguins, the AHL affiliate of Pittsburgh.
 Puljujärvi debuted with the WBS Penguins against the Springfield Thunderbirds on 5 January 2024.
 Regaining his conditioning and having posted nine points through 13 games with Wilkes-Barre, on 4 February 2024, Puljujärvi was signed to a two-year, $1.6 million deal with Pittsburgh following the NHL All-Star break.
 Puljujärvi made his debut with the NHL's Penguins on 6 February 2024.

-During the following season, Puljujärvi having registered 9 points through 25 appearances was placed on waivers by the Penguins on 30 December 2024.
+During the following 2024–25 season, Puljujärvi having registered 9 points through 25 appearances was placed on waivers by the Penguins on 30 December 2024.
 Upon clearing he was re-assigned to the AHL in re-joining Wilkes-Barre/Scranton.
 On 8 February 2025, the Penguins organization placed Puljujärvi on unconditional waivers with the purpose of mutually terminating the remainder of his contract.
 Upon clearing waivers, Puljujärvi formally ended his tenure in Pittsburgh the following day.

 Florida Panthers

 On 10 February 2025, Puljujärvi opted to continue his career in North America, signing a professional tryout contract to remain in the AHL with the Charlotte Checkers, affiliate to the Florida Panthers.
-After notching 3 assists through his first 7 games with the Checkers, Puljujärvi was signed to a two-way contract for the remainder of the season with the Florida Panthers.
-He was then placed on waivers on 5 March 2025.
-On April 12th, 2025, Puljujärvi scored his first goal as a Florida Panther against the Buffalo Sabres.
+After notching three assists through his first seven games with the Checkers, Puljujärvi was signed to a two-way contract for the remainder of the season with the Florida Panthers.
+He was then placed on waivers on 5 March.

 Switzerland

-On 8 July 2025, following weeks of speculation, Puljujärvi signed a two-year contract with Genève-Servette HC of Switzerland's National League.
+On 8 July 2025, following weeks of speculation, Puljujärvi signed a two-year contract with Genève-Servette HC of Switzerland's National League (NL).